najibulazam/AI-Powered-Resume-Screening-System/PRE_GITHUB_CHECKLIST.md

 ---

-**Note:** Replace `yourusername` and `repository-name` with your actual GitHub username and repository name throughout the documentation.
+**Note:** All references to `yourusername` and `repository-name` have been updated to najibulazam and AI-Powered-Resume-Screening-System throughout the documentation.